mo12896/facial-analysis-system/README.md

 Set the relevant parameters in the config file `config/config.yaml` and run the facial analysis pipeline.
 The pipeline can be used in three main steps, which can be run in sequences of different length.
 Each downstream step depends on the previous step.
 The steps can each be run seperately - if the previous steps have already been run - or directly in sequences, i.e. one of these combinations: ["0", "1", "2", "3", "01", "012", "0123", "12", "23", "123"], where 0 is the preprocessing step.
 The single steps are defined as follows:

 1. **Facial Analysis [1]**: Extracts facial features from a .mp4 or .avi video file.
-The extracted features are stored in the folder `data/<video_name>/analysis_results/`:
+The extracted features are stored in the folder `data/output/<video_name>/analysis_results/`:
    - CSV file: The CSV-file contains the facial features of each frame in the video file.
-   - MP4 file (optinally): The MP4 file can be generated optionally and contains the video with the extracted facial features for visual verficiation.
+   - MP4 file (optionally): The MP4 file can be generated optionally and contains the video with the extracted facial features for visual verficiation.
 Can be invoked by setting the `-o` flag in the command.
 2. **Feature Extraction [2]**: Extracts features from the facial features stored in the database.
-The extracted features are stored in the folder `data/<video_name>/extraction_results/`.
+The extracted features are stored in the folder `data/output/<video_name>/extraction_results/`.
     - CSV file: The CSV-file contains the final features of each team member, visible in the video file.
-    - PNG files (optinally): The PNG files can be generated optionally and contain the extracted features for visual verficiation.
+    - PNG files (optionally): The PNG files can be generated optionally and contain the extracted features for visual verficiation.
 3. **PERMA Prediction [3]**: Predicts the PERMA score of each team member based on the extracted features.
-The final predictions are stored in the folder `data/<video_name>/prediction_results/`.
+The final predictions are stored in the folder `data/output/<video_name>/prediction_results/`.
     - CSV file: The CSV-file contains the predicted PERMA score of each team member.
-    - PNG files (optinally): The PNG files can be generated optionally and contain the predicted PERMA score for visual verficiation.
+    - PNG files (optionally): The PNG files can be generated optionally and contain the predicted PERMA score for visual verficiation.

 As an exmaple, running all three steps in sequence can be done by running the following command: